wesnoth/wesnoth/players_changelog.md

    * Secrets of the Ancients:
      * Fix S09 Training Session not ending when all dark adepts die (Bug #3192)
  ### Language and i18n
-   * Updated translations: French, Italian.
+   * Updated translations: Chinese (Traditional), French, Italian.

 ## Version 1.14.2